Arty2/ubu24h/README.txt

 - Display progress of download, current index and running time.
 - Warn and request confirmation if files exist in `/videos/`.
 - Continue from the last file existing, or prompt for index.
-- Verify & report, which videos did not download?
-Ignore files that have .temp .part or .ytdl in their extention

 ## Known Issues